-It makes me laugh now, but at the first networking event that I ever participated, where I was the only foreigner btw, I started my speech by saying “Sorry, I am multilingual and I might just say something silly.”
+It makes me laugh now, but at the first networking event I ever attended (where I was the only foreigner btw), I started my speech by saying “Sorry, I am multilingual and I might just say something silly.”

 The best part?

 I got to face my biggest fear!

 So, tell me about your own experience with being multilingual, how did it all start?